swork/digraph-animator/README.md

 ## Schema instances: JSON

-In JSON the abstract schema is represented by an unordered collection of objects:
+We've already let slip that the abstract schema is represented in JSON by an unordered collection of objects:

 ```javascript
 {